thibaudatl/training-api/asset_exercise.md

 `(?:jpg|png|gif|jpeg)`  Only accept the following extensions: jpg, png, gif, jpeg

-### naming convention JSON
-The "property" parameter here can either be a "media file" attribute or the "code" of the asset

-Go to "EDIT" on your asset family & click the "Product Link Rule" tab
+Now, go to "EDIT" on your asset family & click the "Product Link Rule" tab

 Copy/paste the following JSON in the naming convention area
 ```